AdamSyed/movie-finder/README.md

 # movie-finder

-Help groups of friends find movies they want to watch.
+Help groups of friends find movies they all want to watch.